Robert J. Plemmons: Academic work

-Plemmons has focused his work on applied computational mathematics.
+Plemmons focused his work on applied computational mathematics.
 At Auburn in the early 1960s, Plemmons' work with PhD advisors Richard Ball and Emilie Haynsworth was focused on finite semigroups theory.
 He continued this research until the early 1980s at the University of Tennessee Knoxville.
 In 1979, he co-authored the book Nonnegative Matrices in the Mathematical Sciences along with Abraham Berman.
 The book has been cited over 7,500 times.
 In 1994, it was revised and republished by the Society for Industrial and Applied Mathematics (SIAM).

-In the mid-to-late 1980s until mid 1990s, his research focused on numerical linear algebra, specifically in Matrix Theory with applications in Markov chains and nonnegative matrices.
+In the mid-to-late 1980s until mid-1990s, his research focused on numerical linear algebra, specifically in Matrix Theory with applications in Markov chains and nonnegative matrices.
 Plemmons has been recognized internationally for his significant contributions to the field, celebrated at the Linear Algebra: Theory, Applications, and Computations Conference held at Wake Forest University in 1999 in honor of Plemmons' 60th birthday, and the International Workshop on Numerical Linear Algebra with Applications held in Hong Kong in 2013 in honor of his 75th birthday.

-Plemmons has been conducting research in imaging physics and applied optics at Wake Forest since the late 1990s.
+Plemmons conducted research in imaging physics and applied optics at Wake Forest from the late 1990s.
 He focused initially in biometrics, including iris recognition.
-His current research is in space situational awareness, tracking space debris using optical methods to prevent damage to space assets.
+His later research was in space situational awareness, tracking space debris using optical methods to prevent damage to space assets.

-Over the years, he has received funding from the National Science Foundation, the National Security Agency, the Central Intelligence Agency, the North Atlantic Treaty Organization, the Air Force Office of Scientific Research, the Army Research Office, the Department of Energy, the Intelligence Advanced Research Projects Activity, and the National Geospatial-Intelligence Agency.
-His research has been continuously funded by the Department of Defense since 1973.
+Over the years, he received funding from the National Science Foundation, the National Security Agency, the Central Intelligence Agency, the North Atlantic Treaty Organization, the Air Force Office of Scientific Research, the Army Research Office, the Department of Energy, the Intelligence Advanced Research Projects Activity, and the National Geospatial-Intelligence Agency.
+His research was continuously funded by the Department of Defense from 1973.

 In 1996, Plemmons delivered a congressional testimony to the U.S. House of Representatives Committee on National Security, in support of appropriations to the Department of Defense on behalf of the Joint Policy Board for Mathematics, including the American Mathematical Society and SIAM.

 The mathematics lineage of Plemmons can be traced back to the German mathematicians in the 17th century.
-Among his current peers, he is a Fellow of the Society for Industrial and Applied Mathematics.
+Among his peers, he was a Fellow of the Society for Industrial and Applied Mathematics.

-He is the author of more than 250 publications on computational mathematics, and has served on the editorial board of six journals.
+He was the author of more than 250 publications on computational mathematics, and served on the editorial board of six journals.

+Death

+Plemmons died from cancer at his home in Winston-Salem, North Carolina, on February 6, 2026, at the age of 87.